mister-good-deal/utilities/files/abstracts%5CdesignPatterns%5CEntityManager.php.txt

     }

     /**
-     * Format a sql query with sprintf function PHP 5.6+
+     * Format a sql query with sprintf function
      * First arg must be the sql string with markers (%s, %d, ...)
      * Others args should be the values for the markers *
-     * @return string         The SQL formated string */ private function sqlFormater()
+     * @return string The SQL formated string
+     */
+    private function sqlFormater()
     {